Virus Clean and Malware Removal

 Since the malware may have infected system files, but then Norton goes in and blasts those files, now you have a Mexican Standoff where neither side wins, and the result is the system does not boot.
 Virus clean and malware removal consist of doing two things.
 First the system must be made bootable, then the malware is removed.
 Hence it costs more to remove malware when a system does not boot.
 After virus clean and malware removal the computer will boot normally and run fine again.

 Virus Clean, Virus Removal and Malware removal

 Virus clean and malware removal are relatively difficult today.
 Since they are written mostly by professionals, and not high school hackers anymore, they usually have several entry points, many backup attacks, and are extremely well disguised.
 Because they are actual programs or derived from actual programs, and may actually do something useful to a few people (perhaps there is someone that want car ads every 30 minutes), they are difficult to distiguish to remove.

-Just running tools by anti virus and malware writers are usually not enough.
-We use manual intervention, looking for things or items slightly out of place, to ferret out malware and their hidden triggers.
+Just running tools by anti virus and malware writers are usually not enough for a complete virus clean.
+We use manual intervention as part of the virus clean process, looking for things or items slightly out of place, to ferret out malware and their hidden triggers.
 These items may be on the desktop, in user files, hidden system files, even oddities like slight color difference or names.
 Many malware looks and acts just like the real thing (for example Chromium versus Chrome) so it takes an experienced eye to find them all.
 After malware removal the computer will run fine again.

 Encryption and Ransomware Virus